Man United concedes in 90th, held 3-3 at Sheffield United

 The future of Man United manager Ole Gunnar Solskjaer is back in renewed focus now that Mauricio Pochettino is on the market following his firing by Tottenham this week, and the nature of this draw might only serve to spark speculation.

+“It was a very poor performance,” said Solskjaer, who described himself as “angry” and “disappointed” at halftime.
+“We didn’t win any challenges, we weren’t first to the ball, we didn’t stick to what we had planned.
+I could have changed all the players at halftime, except David (De Gea) as he kept us in it.”

-Solskjaer got his tactics wrong, starting with a back three that included the recalled Phil Jones and pairing the outclassed duo of Fred and Andreas Pereira in central midfield.
+Solskjaer got his tactics wrong, too, starting with a back three that included the recalled Phil Jones and pairing the outclassed duo of Fred and Andreas Pereira in central midfield.
 Jones had a poor performance — he was shrugged off easily by Mousset in the build-up to the opening goal — and was inevitably substituted at halftime for Jesse Lingard, with United reverting to four at the back.

 However, Man United did improve in the second half, dominating possession and eventually forcing the opportunities as Sheffield United retreated.